-This year was the first year that the 4 STOOGES entered the competition.
+This year was the second year that the 4 STOOGES entered the competition.
 Clearly, a local vision team is solving a more challenging problem than a global vision team.
 It comes therefore as no surprise that the 4 STOOGES were not competitive against their global vision opponents.

-Of more interest to the 4 STOOGES were the results of the local vision derby which was held for the first time this year.
-The games between the local vision teams were boring.
-Most of the time, the robots had trouble finding the ball.
-In case of the 4 STOOGES, this was due to the poor camera mounting as well as the poor quality images returned from the CMOS camera.
+Of more interest to the 4 STOOGES were the results of the local vision derby which was held for the second time this year.
+The games between the local vision teams have significantly improved from last year.
+Our robots were able to see the ball consistently if it was less than 50cm away.